 Individuals should have the right to make informed decisions about their own consciousness and mental well-being.
 Responsible adults should have access to psychedelic experiences if they choose, under appropriate guidance and safeguards.

 Treating psychedelics as a public health issue rather than a criminal one reduces harm.
 Decriminalization shifts the focus from punishment to harm reduction, allowing individuals to seek help without fear of legal consequences.
 It may also reduce the risks of the illicit market and unregulated substances.

 Indigenous and Cultural Practices

 Psychedelics have been used for centuries in indigenous and cultural contexts for spiritual, healing, and ceremonial purposes.
 Respecting and recognizing these traditions promotes cultural diversity and supports the rights of indigenous communities.

 Current legal restrictions on psychedelics hinder scientific research and exploration of their therapeutic potential.
 Rescheduling or decriminalization could facilitate more rigorous scientific studies, leading to a better understanding of their risks, benefits, and optimal therapeutic applications.

 Waiting until you’re sick or terminally ill to explore psychedelics isn’t mandatory.
 Many psychedelic retreats, therapists, and death doulas legally and safely work with people decades away from death.
 The benefit of early exploration is to become more aware and enlightened for a better death someday and a more meaningful life right now.

 Of course, you don’t need psychedelics to do this work.
 Meditating, breathwork, and seeing a licensed mental health counselor or death doula can facilitate awakening and help you better embrace impermanence.
-If you’d like end-of-life support, no matter where you are in your life’s journey, reach out and contact us today.
+If you’d like end-of-life support, no matter where you are in your life’s journey, reach out and contact me today.